sebawita/articles/flexible-frame-composition/flexible-frame-composition.md

  * navigate - using absolute path - in another outlet - from `teams` to `player/5`:

+This also works, when we want to navigate in `page-router-outlet` that is in another tab, like this:

 ```
 <Button
   text="Navigate in Players Tab"